PetiAPocok/minetest_extended/README.md

   Changed the ghostsone's and removesone's inventory icon.
   On mesecon signal the tnt starts to burn, no longer explodes.
   Removed the luacontroller, microcontroller, blinkyplant and the powerplant
-- The default carts mod has been replaced by boost_cart (modified) ([Github](https://github.com/SmallJoker/boost_cart))
-  Kept the original cart
-  The powered rail has been modified so it needs "mesecon power" to accelerate cart
 - Beds: the simple bed has been removed
 - Added Crafting Guide to add, well, crafting guide ([Github](https://github.com/minetest-mods/craftguide))
   Added support for the "packer".